Detects Both Memory and Threading Errors

 Check and Debug C, C++ and Fortran Applications

-Or any mix.
-Got legacy code in Fortran*?
-Using libraries without the source?
+Do you have legacy code in Fortran?
+Are you using libraries without the source?
 No problem, it all works.
 Dynamic instrumentation enables inspection of all code including third-party libraries where the source is not available.

 Choose Your Level: Go Fast or Be Thorough

-The first level of analysis has very little overhead.
+The first level of analysis has little overhead.
 Use it during development because it is fast.
-The second level (shown) takes more time and detects more issues.
+The second level (shown below) takes more time and detects more issues.
 It is often used before checking in a new feature.
 The third level is great for regression testing and finding bugs.

 Debugger Breakpoints Simplify Diagnosis

 Debugger breakpoints make it easier to diagnose difficult errors by breaking into the debugger just before the error occurs.
 Examine variables and look at other threads to diagnose the problem.
 Visual Studio*, GDB*, and IDB* debuggers are supported.
 Just select the error and choose Debug This Problem from the menu.

 Intel Inspector graphically shows memory growth as the application is running.
 It then lets you specify a cause for the memory growth and provides call stack and code snippet information to help eliminate it.